Hemmingways/LivingLab-PuebloViejo/README.md

 * led by the state-supported university **Universidad del Magdalena located in Santa Marta**, the capital of Magdalena Province in northern Colombia
 * In 2019, the Universidad del Magdalena collaborated with the Institute of Energy Technology (IET) at **TU Berlin** in 2019 for the **project "Rejuveneciendo Pueblo Viejo"**
 * supported by the startup HEDERA Sustainable Solutions with various digital tools for impact analysis using the Multi-Tier Framework approach for energy access measurement
-* [IASS Potsdam](https://www.iass-potsdam.de/en)(Institute for Advanced Sustainability Studies e.V.) likewise contributes content expertise on energy access and energy justice as well as to living laboratories
+* https://www.iass-potsdam.de/en (Institute for Advanced Sustainability Studies e.V.) likewise contributes content expertise on energy access and energy justice as well as to living laboratories
 * Interdisciplinary working groups have convened living laboratories for sustainability, cooperation, and innovation

 ### How does this repository work?